 By far, the most common reason that people will read a blog post is to learn something new.
 This result doesn't surprise me at all.

 Why?
 Posts that include guides, step-by-step processes, tutorial videos, or fast-facts often gain a large amount of search traffic.
 This is because people are looking up instructions for how to do things on Google every day.

 Even when posts aren't informing people of how to do something on a granular level, blogs that discuss complex topics such as studies, trends, or topics people are less familiar with can pique a person's curiosity.

-For example, on the Marketing Blog, we might show our readers how to publish an Instagram Story.
+For example, on the Marketing Blog, we might show our readers how to use a new social media network, like Clubhouse.
 By doing this, marketers or social media users who want to learn how to do this could find our content in search or on social media and read it to learn how to create this content.